General Dynamics F-16 in 1/72 scale : kit review & modelling report

 was made in scheme of the Royal Netherlands Air Force (KLu) no. 313 squadron.

-The KLu TIGER decals were retrieved from another Revell F-16 kit no. 04330: this old kit released in 1993 is NOT the same as the later MLU and far better kit.
-It has different parts as much more simpler.
-Kit will be build in the future.
+Note that the KLu TIGER decals were retrieved from another Revell F-16 kit no. 04330: this old kit released in 1993 is NOT the same as the later MLU seen above which is a far better kit.

 The intake lights #62 and #63 should be a bit adapted by cutting off the forward flenges.
 The little stubs for the ECM pod can also be removed from intake halve #17.
-(And no stiffener plates were applicable at that time, these came with the MLU).
+(And no stiffener plates were applicable at that time, these were applied later with the MLU).

 Assembly and final finishing was done as for the kits described above....